Skip to content

 This principle is one of the most satisfying to apply because the results are so immediate.
 Here are a few ways to use it for your key points

-1. Isolate Visuals on a Slide.
-This is especially powerful for data that tells a story.
+1. Isolate visuals on a slide.
+This is especially powerful tool for data..
 Imagine a bar chart showing a full year of sales data, but your core message is that the third quarter's outstanding results drove the year's success.
 Instead of making all the bars the same color, you would make every bar a muted gray except for the Q3 bar, which you would make a vibrant, contrasting color.
-This instantly anchors your entire narrative to the most important fact on the slide, ensuring the audience sees the main takeaway unequivocally.
+By disrupting the visual pattern of the chart, you anchor the narrative and ensure the main takeaway is the one thing they actually remember tomorrow.

 Previous Post Next Post